AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: The Core Design of AGChain

-\textbf{Identifying fast IPFS gateways for app downloading.} Besides distributed app uploads, we also propose a mechanism to make app downloading distributed and fast.
-Specifically, \name's front-end tests the RTT (Round-Trip Time) of public IPFS gateways, chooses the gateway with the lowest RTT, and downloads the raw app file from it.
-This not only improves the performance of app downloading in IPFS but also prevents potential censorship of some IPFS gateways.
+\textbf{Identifying fast IPFS gateways for app downloading.} In addition to distributed app uploads, we introduce a mechanism to enable distributed and fast app downloading in \name.
+The front-end of \name performs RTT (Round-Trip Time) tests on public IPFS gateways and selects the gateway with the lowest RTT for downloading the raw app file.
+This approach enhances the performance of app downloading in IPFS while also mitigating the risk of potential censorship by certain IPFS gateways.